-50. The 2021 Annual Report included an audit report signed by the Company's auditor, KPMG, reflecting the results of its audit of First Republic's 2020 and 2021 financial statements.
-KPMG certified that "the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Bank as of December 31, 2021 and 2020, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2021, in conformity with U.S. generally accepted accounting principles."

-14 51.
-On April 13, 2022, the Company issued a press release announcing its first quarter 15 2022 financial results.
-In the press release, which was also filed with the FDIC on Form 8-K, First 16 Republic reported NII of \$1.1 billion (up 22% year-over-year) and NIM of 2.68% (consistent with 17 the prior quarter).
-In the press release announcing these results, Defendant Tsokova assessed the 18 Company positively, stating that "[1]oans and deposits grew nicely during the first quarter, while 19 credit quality, liquidity and capital all remained very strong."

-52. During the Company's earnings conference call that same day, Defendant Roffler assured investors that First Republic would fare strongly even as interest rates increased, explaining that "[a]s we look ahead to the rising rate environment, First Republic remains well-positioned" and "[o]ur balance sheet is strong and our service model continues to thrive."

-- 24 53.
-Defendant Tsokova echoed these assurances, stating that "[w]ith a consistent focus on 25 credit, capital and liquidity, we continue to operate in a safe and sound manner." - 26 54.
-During the same earnings conference call, Defendant Herbert further assured investors 27 that even with increasing interest rates, First Republic's NIM would remain stable and its NII could - 28 even expand, stating: "the [interest rate] increase is going to be more violent than we have predicted, but . . . we've redone our forward projections around seven increases if I have that right.
-We did seven increases and the NIM stays the same.
-The NII still can - still expands."
+- 55. The 2021 Annual Report included an audit report signed by the Company's auditor, KPMG, reflecting the results of its audit of First Republic's 2020 and 2021 financial statements.
+KPMG certified that "the consolidated financial statements referred to above present fairly, in all material respects, the financial position of the Bank as of December 31, 2021 and 2020, and the results of its operations and its cash flows for each of the years in the three-year period ended December 31, 2021, in conformity with U.S. generally accepted accounting principles." - 56.
+On April 13, 2022, the Company issued a press release announcing its first quarter 2022 financial results.
+In the press release, which was also filed with the FDIC on Form 8-K, First Republic reported NII of \$1.1 billion (up 22% year-over-year) and NIM of 2.68% (consistent with the prior quarter).
+In the press release announcing these results, Defendant Tsokova assessed the Company positively, stating that "[1]oans and deposits grew nicely during the first quarter, while credit quality, liquidity and capital all remained very strong." - 57.
+During the Company's earnings conference call that same day, Defendant Roffler assured investors that First Republic would fare strongly even as interest rates increased, explaining that "[a]s we look ahead to the rising rate environment, First Republic remains well-positioned" and "[o]ur balance sheet is strong and our service model continues to thrive." - 58.
+Defendant Tsokova echoed these assurances, stating that "[w]ith a consistent focus on credit, capital and liquidity, we continue to operate in a safe and sound manner." - 59.
+During the same earnings conference call, Defendant Herbert further assured investors that even with increasing interest rates, First Republic's NIM would remain stable and its NII could even expand, stating: "the [interest rate] increase is going to be more violent than we have predicted,

-- 55. On July 14, 2022, the Company issued a press release announcing its second quarter 2022 financial results.
+- 60. On July 14, 2022, the Company issued a press release announcing its second quarter 2022 financial results.
 In the press release, which was also filed with the FDIC on Form 8-K, First Republic reported that NII increased to \$1.2 billion (up 24.1% year-over-year) and NIM increased to 2.80% (up from 2.68% the prior quarter).
-First Republic attributed the increase in NIM to "lower average cash balances, as well as average yields on interest-earning assets increasing more than the offsetting increase in average funding costs." - 10 56.
-During the Company's earnings conference call that same day, Defendant Herbert 11 repeated his claim that First Republic "maintain[s] a steadfast focus on long-term safety and12 stability."
+First Republic attributed the increase in NIM to "lower average cash balances, as well as average yields on interest-earning assets increasing more than the offsetting increase in average funding costs." - 61.
+During the Company's earnings conference call that same day, Defendant Herbert repeated his claim that First Republic "maintain[s] a steadfast focus on long-term safety and stability."
 He further assured investors: